lijinpei/blog/html/llvm/index.md

 [Algorithms](algorithms.html).
 My repeat of certain algorithms used in LLVM.

+[Basics](basics.html).
+Explain how basic things are represented in LLVM.

 [LLVM ADT](ADT.html).
 ADT means abstract datastructure type, they are like cpp standard library's STL but provides additionaly functionality suitable for llvm/clang's needs.
 ADT is a base layer for other functionality of llvm/clang, they are less concerned with algorithms used in a compiler, but exhibit good C++ engineering practice.

 [LLVM Analysis and Transformation passes](passes.html).
 Analyses and transformations are where llvm's most optimization happens(well, at least most target-independent optimization happens).